Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 Bettas are better equipped than most fish to survive nasty situations.
 That’s because they are anabantids.
 They have a special organ that allows them to take in gulps of air from above the water surface and survive for temporary periods in muddy, low-oxygen puddles in the wild.

 It isn’t the ideal way for a betta to live.
 This ability is an evolutionary adaptation that serves to get them through droughts in their wild habitat in Southeast Asia.
-Surviving is not the same as thriving.

 I always recommend at minimum a 5-gallon tank for a betta fish.
 They don’t belong in cubes, plant vases, bookshelves, or any other of the ridiculous marketing ideas companies have come up with.